 Stripe has been praised by many as the safest way to accept online payments.
-But is Stripe really safe?
-If you run an online business, Stripe is not for you—not for long-term payment information processing.
+But for what type of business is Stripe safe?

 Stripe is not a merchant account.

-Stripe is actually a payment facilitator (payfac), also known as an aggregator.
+To get even more granular, Stripe is a payment facilitator (payfac), also known as a payment aggregator.
 It’s like PayPal and Square in this regard.
-It falls into this category because it processes transactions (Visa, MasterCard, American Express, ACH) through its checkout on behalf of businesses and shares the responsibility with them to be compliant with card network rules and regulations.
+It falls into this category because it processes transactions (Visa, MasterCard, American Express, ACH, Apple Pay) at checkout on behalf of businesses and shares the responsibility with them to be compliant with card network rules and regulations.

-Yet, Stripe does provide you with a sub-merchant account which lives underneath their own merchant account.
+Stripe provides you with a sub-merchant account which lives underneath their own merchant account.
 Remember, Stripe is a business, too.
 So when you use their service, you are really nestling your startup underneath theirs and they give you a bit of the processing power granted to them by their partners.

 That sounds strange, we know.
 That’s probably why Stripe hides details like this, otherwise merchants would get confused and find another solution.